the-stack/vue-cli-plugin-vuetify-preset-bluesign/README.md

 # bluesign Vuetify preset plugin
 Custom Vuetify Preset for bluesign technology ag.

+# Branch: v2
+Preset for vuetify-version > 2.4.2

 **Note: this is a private project and ONLY runs on bluesign applications!**

 created by the Stack, 2020